The following guidelines are applicable for the graduate, undergraduate, and alumni B.E.T.A. (Babson Entrepreneurial Thought & Action®) Challenge.

 - All student applicants who will be competing in the B.E.T.A.
 Challenge must be in good standing with Babson College and the community.
 The Blank Center staff reserves the right to request information from the Office of Community Standards to confirm that this is the case and may disqualify any applicant who does not meet this requirement.

 - All past B.E.T.A.
-Challenge finalists, Douglass Foundation Graduate Business Plan winners, and John H. Muller Jr. Undergraduate Business Plan winners are not eligible to apply to the 2021 competitions.
+Challenge finalists, Douglass Foundation Graduate Business Plan winners, and John H. Muller Jr. Undergraduate Business Plan winners are not eligible to apply to the 2022 competition.
 Those that are applying with a different venture may be eligible.
 Please email the Blank Center team for more information.

 - Individual students/alumni or groups are eligible to submit their application to the B.E.T.A.
 Challenge.
 The lead entrepreneur of any group must be a current Babson student, Babson alumni, or an Olin/Wellesley venture that is in the John E. and Alice L. Butler Launch Pad.
 If a group is comprised of both alumni and students, the status of the lead entrepreneur determines which challenge the group can apply for.
 A lead entrepreneur is defined as someone who is part of the founding team and/or holds an executive position in the startup.
 A lead entrepreneur is not an employee, contractor, and/or intern in the startup.

 - Student applicants must have a faculty sponsor in order to participate.
 All student applicants must find a faculty member willing to sponsor them.
 Butler Launch Pad faculty advisors can be considered as a faculty sponsor.
 The faculty sponsor must be willing to review and provide input on the submission and agree to sponsor the submission.
 The faculty sponsor submitted will be verified for accuracy.
 Staff members, unless teaching a course at Babson, are not considered faculty.
 A faculty sponsor is optional for alumni applicants, but not required.